top of page

 See You

-The theme of the 2024 Show is Mineral Oddities.
+The theme of the 2025 Show is Worldwide Barite & Calcite

-The 2024 Denver Gem & Mineral Show (DGMS) in conjunction with the Hardrock Summit will be held at a new location this year at the Westin Westminster Hotel from September 12-15, 2024.
+The 2025 Denver Gem & Mineral Show (DGMS) in conjunction with the Hardrock Summit will be held again at the Westin Westminster Hotel from September 4-7, 2025.
 The address for the hotel is 10600 Westminster Blvd, Westminster, CO 80020.

 The DGMS will have a separate area at the hotel that includes dealers, fluorescent room, special exhibits, education displays, gold planning, and grab bags.

-Denver Gem and Mineral Show theme: Mineral Oddities
+Denver Gem and Mineral Show theme: Worldwide Barite and Calcite

 About the Denver Gem & Mineral Show